m-kru/Reconfigurable-Computing-Project-Layout/README.md

 Of course there are more correct ways.
 However, the rule is simple.
 Obey the standard ways of the programming languages and tools.

+## Directories

+### `/scripts`

+Scripts to perform various analysis, build, install, etc operations.
+These scripts should keep the root level Makefile small and simple.
+If project grows, and more and more scripts are added, one can group scripts them into relevant subdirectories.
+For example, put `.tcl` scripts into `/tcl` subdirectory.